 Our Reading-Pangbourne-Goring services pass the main entrance to

 Basildon Park and House.
 It's a short walk up a gentle hill to the ticket office (follow the signs to the Car Park).
 Thames Travel also operates a service in the mid afternoon, so you can easily have a morning, afternoon or full day out - or combine it with a visit to nearby Beale Park, also served by the same services.

 If you're coming from or via Reading, you may find it easier to get to the Park by taking the train to Goring & Streatley station.
 The bus runs from the station forecourt and takes around ten minutes.
 There are lifts at Goring station if you need them.

-There are also through buses to/from Reading (see below for details) but please note, if you're travelling from Reading or Pangbourne, we don't run a service back in the late afternoon, but Thames Travel's 143 service departs from the main entrance on the A329 at around 16.00 on Tuesdays or 15.45 on Saturdays.
-Concessionary Pass holders travel free on these services as well as ours; if you're a fare payer a single from Reading to the park with us is £2, and a single from the park to Reading with Thames Travel is £3.30.
+There are also through buses to/from Reading (see below for details) but please note, if you're travelling from Reading or Pangbourne, we don't run a service back in the late afternoon, but Thames Travel's 143 service departs from the main entrance on the A329 at around 16.00 on Mondays to Fridays or 15.45 on Saturdays.
+Concessionary Pass holders travel free on these services as well as ours.
 Our buses also pass by Pangbourne railway station if that is more convenient for you.